 It is extremely important to understand the credit scoring landscape in order to have the most opportunity to achieve financial success and freedom.

-But how do you build credit, when you don’t qualify for credit?
+But how do you build credit if you don’t qualify for credit?

 Here are the top 5 vehicles consumers can use to drive them towards well-established credit:

 Becoming an authorized user on an aged and healthy account, can improve your creditworthiness.
-The reason for this is that the older your average age of credit the better it is for credit scores.
-Old credit will make the average age of credit older therefore increasing the scores.
+The reason for this is that the older your average age of credit, the better it is for credit scores.
+The older account will make the average age of your credit older, therefore increasing the scores.
 If the primary card holder lists you as an authorized user, their good credit will be reflected on your credit score.

 Consumers often find it easier to qualify for a retail credit card than another form of credit.
 Retail cards usually offer lower limits and very high interest rates, so be aware of this when using them.
 If used responsibly, a retail card can be very helpful in developing a credit profile because retailers report directly to all three credit bureaus.